If you are new to Mardi Gras, you'll need to know the lingo. Here is a list of common carnival terms:

 Epiphany: is a Christian feast day on January 6.
 The holiday celebrates the three wise men's visit to the baby Jesus.
 This is considered the official beginning to Carnival season and when king cakes become widely available in the city.

 Flambeaux: comes from the French word for "flame."
 Before the days of electricity, slaves or free men of color would carry these large torches in parades to provide light and warmth.
-The tradition continues today despite the omnipresence of lights.

 King Cake: is a festive cake made of Danish dough, cinnamon, glaze topping, colorful sprinkles, complete with a plastic baby figurine.
 The baby is meant to represent Jesus and commemorates the Christian holiday Epiphany.